Donders-Institute/bidscoin/docs/options.rst

 - ``anon``: Set this anonymization flag to 'y' to round off age and to discard acquisition date from the meta data
 - ``meta``: The file extensions of the associated / equally named (meta)data sourcefiles that are copied over as BIDS (sidecar) files, such as ``['.json', '.tsv', '.tsv.gz']``.
 You can use this to enrich json sidecar files or add data that is not supported by this plugin.
 For instance, with each PET DICOM image you can put a small json file with key-value pairs that are not contained in the DICOM header (such as ``{InjectedRadioactivity: 400, InjectedMass: 10}``).
 NB: Data entered in the meta table of the bidseditor GUI always has priority over data in source json files, which itself has priority over dcm2niix-generated json data.

-To test the proper working of dcm2niix click [Test] and see the terminal output for more helptext on its input arguments

 .. tip::
    - Use the [Set as default] button to put your custom dcm2niix command in your template bidsmap so that you don't have to adjust it anymore for every new study
    - SPM users may want to use '-z n', which produces unzipped NIfTI's